dominicfarr/minima_guides/minima_ec2/step1/index.md

 # Step 1 - Launch an EC2 instance

-Assuming you have secured your AWS account *with the leading practices we can now move to create an EC2 instance that will host your Minima Node.

-*If you are the type of person that wants 100% control this **isn’t** the guide for you.
-There is a contractual agreement between you and AWS, where AWS has physical access to your machine and and keys for encryption.
-This requires a lot of trust.*
+🧐 You have logged into the AWS console?

 ## Selecting where to run your EC2

-The instance needs to live somewhere, so you need to choose which global region to run your compute.
-For me it’s North Virgina, but I suggest you pick something close to you.
-Each region has a specific pricing model so make sure you understand that before selecting.
+The EC2 instance needs to live somewhere, so you need to choose which global region to run your compute.
+I suggest you pick something close to you.

+[Did you check the region pricing for AWS? 🤥]

 Select the AWS region you are closest to in the dropdown in the top right corner of the AWS console.

 ![](selectRegion.png)

+---
 ## EC2 Dashboard

 Using the AWS console search bar, type ec2 and select EC2 Virtual Servers in the Cloud

 ![](ec2Dashboard.png)

+---
 ## Start the EC2 creation wizard

 Find the Launch instance button and click to start the Creation Wizard.